 Septic tanks are underground, watertight structures that contain and eliminate waste.
 In order to dispose of water, these vessels use both nature and technology.
 The system removes wastewater generated from laundry rooms, bathrooms, and kitchen drains.

-Liquid and solid waste is disposed of through multiple pipes buried in a leach field.
+Liquid and solid waste are disposed of through multiple pipes buried in a leach field.
 These pipes will discharge liquids into soil or surface.
 Septic tanks are commonly used in areas that don’t have centralized sewer systems, such as rural areas.

 How long do septic systems last?